 Historic Settlements of Trust Litigation

-- In 2010, the Departments of Justice and the Interior reached a historic $3.4 billion settlement resolving the litigation in Cobell v.
+- In 2010, the Departments of Justice and Interior reached a historic $3.4 billion settlement resolving the litigation in Cobell v.
 Salazar, an Indian trust class-action lawsuit that had been pending for 15 years.
-The settlement, approved by the court and by Congress, provides for payments to over 400,000 individual Indians who had Individual Indian Money accounts or an interest in trust or restricted land managed by the Department of the Interior.
+The settlement, approved by the court and congress, provides for payments to over 400,000 individual Indians who had Individual Indian Money accounts or an interest in trust or restricted land managed by the Department of the Interior.

 - All of the tribal trust case settlements provide for measures that will lead to strengthened management of tribal trust assets and non-monetary resources and to improved communications between the Department of the Interior and the tribes.
-The Department, along with the Interior and Treasury Departments, is continuing settlement negotiations with other tribes that still have pending trust accounting and trust mismanagement claims against the United States.
+The department, along with the Interior and Treasury Departments, are continuing settlement negotiations with other tribes that still have pending trust accounting and trust mismanagement claims against the United States.

 Securing Tribal Lands

-- In a case of first impression, the Department secured dismissal of a case that concerned the assertion of local authority over Indian trust lands.
-The Department argued in Oneida Nation of Wisconsin v.
+- In a case of first impression, the department secured dismissal of a case that concerned the assertion of local authority over Indian trust lands.
+The department argued in Oneida Nation of Wisconsin v.
 Village of Hobart that state or local regulation of tribal lands was improper under the facts of that case.
 The court ultimately provided the relief that the Oneida Nation sought.

 Preserving Tribal Culture through Access to Eagle Feathers